ComfyUI-Workflow/awesome-comfyui/README.md

 - [**MBM's Music Visualizer**](https://github.com/Sorcerio/MBM-Music-Visualizer): An image generation based music visualizer integrated into comfyanonymous/ComfyUI as custom nodes.
 - [**ComfyUI-CUP**](https://github.com/AIGODLIKE/ComfyUI-CUP): Bridge between ComfyUI and blender's ComfyUI-BlenderAI-node addon.
 - [**noEmbryo nodes**](https://github.com/noembryo/ComfyUI-noEmbryo): PromptTermList (1-6): are some nodes that help with the creation of Prompts inside ComfyUI.
 Resolution Scale outputs image dimensions using a scale factor.
 Regex Text Chopper outputs the chopped parts of a text using RegEx.
-- [**Extended Save Image for ComfyUI**](https://github.com/palant/extended-saveimage-comfyui): This custom node is largely identical to the usual Save Image but allows saving images also in JPEG and WEBP formats, the latter with both lossless and lossy compression.
-Metadata is embedded in the images as usual, and the resulting images can be used to load a workflow.
 - [**ComfyUI-Animated-optical-illusions**](https://github.com/ZHO-ZHO-ZHO/ComfyUI-Animated-optical-illusions): Animated optical illusions in ComfyUI
 - [**OneDiff Nodes**](https://github.com/siliconflow/onediff_comfy_nodes): [a/Onediff](https://github.com/siliconflow/onediff) ComfyUI Nodes.
 - [**ComfyUI-CameraCtrl-Wrapper**](https://github.com/chaojie/ComfyUI-CameraCtrl-Wrapper): ComfyUI-CameraCtrl-Wrapper